rossta/rossta.github.com/source/blog/2016-10-23-why-i-am-betting-on-elixir.html.md

 since, well, Ruby on Rails came along.

-With Elixir we get a tool that's both fun to use and that can scale with the needs business.
-It's like getting the best of Ruby and whatever you think you need to replace it with from the start.
+With Elixir we get a tool that's both fun to use and that can scale with the needs of the business.
+From the start, it's like getting the best of Ruby and whatever you think you will replace it with later.
 Something about that just feels right.

 <div class="callout panel">
 <p>
-  If you're interest in Elixir and in New York City on Thursday, Oct 27 2016, please check out the <a href="http://empex.co">Empire City Elixir Conference Halloween Lightning Talks</a>.
+  If you're interested in Elixir and in New York City on Thursday, Oct 27 2016, please check out the <a href="http://empex.co">Empire City Elixir Conference Halloween Lightning Talks</a>.
 Registration is free and you'll get to meet folks in the blossoming Elixir community in New York City at a really cool venue.
 </p>
 </div>